brett-taylor/SubnauticaResourceMonitorMod/README.md

 * Allow users to pick up a item by looking at it on the screen.
 This should take it from a locker that contains that item.
 * Add an options system with saving/loading to toggle the picking up feature.
 * New screen model would be good.
+* Better UI
+   * Including a scrollbar system rather than a page system?

 #### Libraries
 * QModManager